chi8787/pdf.js/README.md

 ## Known Issues

 - Large PDF files may take time to load and render.
-- Ensure that `pdf.worker.js` is correctly referenced in `runpdf.js`.
+- Ensure that `pdf.worker.mjs` is correctly referenced in `runpdf.mjs`.

 ---